HumanCellAtlas/data-store/README.md

 The AWS Elasticsearch Service is used for metadata indexing.
 Currently, the AWS Elasticsearch Service must be configured manually.

-* The AWS Elasticsearch Service domain name must either:
+* The domain name must either:
   * have the value `dss-index-$DSS_DEPLOYMENT_STAGE`
   * or, the environment variable `DSS_ES_DOMAIN` must be set to the domain name of the AWS Elasticsearch Service instance to be used.